 To mitigate third-party risk, organizations have to do thorough due diligence to ensure that vendors in their supply chain comply with specific applicable regulations and best practices in their field.
 However, because EHS regulations are fragmented and constantly evolving, managing compliance requirements can be difficult.
 Access to the right information is the first step towards implementing a strong compliance-assessment system.
 We’ve collated a list of data indicators to help you assess EHS compliance effectively.

-EHS compliance audit: What information you need to look for?
+EHS compliance checklist: What information you need to look for?

 Compliance audits are necessary before doing business with a supplier to ensure that they meet the required standards and best practices in their field.
 Here are some of the most important aspects to look for when assessing EHS compliance.